betoule/cosmologix/doc/validation_paper.md

-advantage of the quadratic nature of the chi-square to perform the minimization using the Gauss-Newton algorithm, which requires only the function returning the standardized residuals $R(\beta)$ and its Jacobian to perform efficient second-order optimization, approximating the chi-square Hessian as $J^T J$.
+advantage of the quadratic nature of the chi-square to perform the minimization using the Gauss-Newton algorithm, which requires only the function returning the standardized residuals $R(\beta)$ and its Jacobian $J$ to perform efficient second-order optimization, approximating the chi-square Hessian as $J^T J$.
 Two details are instrumental in speeding up this computation.

 Firstly we offset the compilation overhead by forming the restricted function $R(\beta, \alpha)$ outside the exploration loop, so that the